 Hanna the 10-month-old Jack-A-Bee—"She is the sweetest dog ever.
 Plenty of energy, but a GREAT housedog.
 I would never trade her for a purebred!"

-Morris the Jack-A-Bee puppy (Jack Russell / Beagle hybrid) at three months old—"He's incredibly intelligent, loves puppy school, is already almost completely housebroken and crate trained, knows how to sit, come when called and lie down.
+Morris the Jack-A-Bee puppy (Jack Russell / Beagle mix breed dog) at three months old—"He's incredibly intelligent, loves puppy school, is already almost completely housebroken and crate trained, knows how to sit, come when called and lie down.
 He loves his walk, and riding in the car."